 Danielle Russo is a choreographer and performer based in New York City.
 Her choreography has been presented nationally at the American Dance Festival, Detroit Institute of Arts, Governors Island, Jacob's Pillow, and The Yard; and internationally in Austria, Belgium, Canada, France, Mexico, Panama, South Korea, Spain, and Sweden.

-Local highlights include the Ace Hotel, Armory Arts Week (c/o SPRING/BREAK Art Show, (un)Scene Art Show), Brooklyn Historical Society, Julian Schnabel’s Casa del Popolo, Center for Performance Research, Governors Island, Gowanus Art + Production, HERE Arts Center, La MaMa, and Moynihan Station, to name a few.
+Local highlights include the Ace Hotel, Armory Arts Week (c/o SPRING/BREAK Art Show, (un)Scene Art Show), Brooklyn Historical Society, Julian Schnabel’s Casa del Popolo, Center for Performance Research, Governors Island, Gowanus Art + Production, HERE Arts Center, La MaMa, The Flea, and Moynihan Station, to name a few.
 She and her work have been featured in The Creators Project, as well as in Cultured Magazine, Dance Magazine, Refinery29, and The Village Voice.
 Acclaimed dance critic Deborah Jowitt has commended Russo for her “dramatically eloquent athleticism”.

-Russo holds a BFA in Dance and a BA in Anthropology from New York University’s Tisch School of the Arts and a MFA in Dance from Hollins University/American Dance Festival where she attended on fellowship.
+Russo holds a BFA in Dance and a BA in Anthropology from New York University’s Tisch School of the Arts and an MFA in Dance from Hollins University/American Dance Festival where she attended on fellowship.
 Outside of her own creative endeavors, she performs with The Metropolitan Opera.

 American Guild of Musical Arts • Society of Dance History Scholars • American Dance Guild • World Dance Alliance - Americas • Fractured Atlas